KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 I was in the Powershell Slack channel and [Joel Bennett](https://twitter.com/Jaykul) mentioned inheriting from `System.Management.Automation.ValidateArgumentsAttribute` to create a custom validator.
 As is turns out, there are two attributes that Powershell automatically processes that we can implement ourselves.

 ## Custom ValidatePathExistsAttribute
 One thing that I find myself doing quite often is using a `[ValidateScript({Test-Path -Path $_})]` on path parameters.
 This checks they are valid, except the error message is worthless.
-So instead of using a script block, we can just implement our own validator.
+So instead of using a script block, we can  implement our own validator.

     class ValidatePathExistsAttribute : System.Management.Automation.ValidateArgumentsAttribute
     {